HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

 >`gpu-feature-discovery.nfd.enabled=true`, `gpu-feature-discovery.gfd.enabled=true` and `nvidiaDevicePlugin.enabled=true` are the default values in the chart.

+>Make sure you have Quota for the GPU SKU in the region you are deploying, otherwise the GPU nodepool creation will fail.
+You can check the quota in Azure portal.

 Check that the KAITO workspace controller is running:

 ```sh